On December 12, 1910, Dorothy Arnold disappeared from New York City's Fifth Avenue while dress shopping. Her maddening case has never been solved.

 On Jan.
 26, 1911, six weeks after she disappeared, Dorothy Arnold’s family made her case public.
 Despite the New York Police Department’s belief that Dorothy Arnold was still alive, her father filed an affidavit stating his belief that she was murdered.

 “I am firmly convinced my daughter has been killed,” he said.
 “And I will spend every dollar I have in the world to avenge her death.”

 He even told the press that he believed his daughter was murdered in Central Park, and that her body was thrown in the Central Park Reservoir.

 This theory was immediately dismissed by police because it was 21 degrees Fahrenheit in New York City on the day Dorothy Arnold disappeared, which meant that the reservoir was frozen solid.
 When the reservoir subsequently thawed, police went searching for Arnold’s body and came up empty-handed.

-Her Case Remains Unsolved
+Dorthy Arnold’s Case Remains Unsolved To This Day

 Since Dorothy Arnold’s disappearance, reported sightings of the heiress cropped up nearly every year afterward and many imposters claimed to be her in a bid to attain her fortune.

 Conspiracies around what actually happened to Dorothy Arnold spread like wildfire.
 One theory suggested that the heiress had either run away or committed suicide after becoming bereft from receiving constant rejections from publishers.